EstebanGameDevelopment/storybookeditor/README.md

 ## FOLDERS

 - **AI**: All the source code backend to run AI services.
-- **Backend**: All the source code and SQL database structure to store the projects.
+- **Backend**: All the source code and SQL database structure to locally store the projects.
 - **Stories**: Public domain example stories ready for the tool.

 ### 1. Presentation